mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 SURVIVAL Each career has a survival roll.
 If you fail this roll, you must immediately roll on the Mishap table for the career.
 This mishap will force you to leave the career immediately unless otherwise stated.
 You will also lose the Benefit roll for the current term.
 A natural 2 on the survival roll is always a failure.

-EVENTS If you are still in your career after resolving the survival roll, roll on the career’s Events table to see what interesting things befall you this term.
+EVENTS If you are still in your career after resolving the survival roll, roll on the career's Events table to see what interesting things befall you this term.

 ADVANCEMENT Each career has an advancement roll to represent your successful (or otherwise) path through the career.
 You start each career at rank 0.